api3dao/contracts/docs/contracts/api3-server-v1/oevauctionhouse.md

    Considering that we are building the OEV auction platform for all dApps living on all chains, simply scaling up the infrastructure to meet this demand is not realistic, and we should have a mechanism to downregulate the demand.
    This is a long-solved problem in blockchain transactions through the gas fee, and thus hosting the auctions on-chain is an obvious solution to this problem.
 2. An OEV auction is an oracle service in essence, for which it is important to be able to prove a good track record.
-   For this, a paper trail of the entire communication between the [auctioneer](../../glossary.md#auctioneer) and the searchers need to be kept, and a blockchain is a natural solution to this.
+   For this, a paper trail of the entire communication between the [auctioneers](../../glossary.md#auctioneer) and the searchers need to be kept, and a blockchain is a natural solution to this.
    Consider this for a counterexample:
-   A searcher claims that they call the auctioneer API to make bids that should win, but the auctioneer keeps [awarding](../../glossary.md#award) the updates to other, smaller bids.
+   A searcher claims that they call the (hypothetical) auctioneer API to make bids that should win, but the auctioneer keeps [awarding](../../glossary.md#award) the updates to other, smaller bids.
    The auctioneer would not be able to disprove this claim, as it is not possible to prove that an API call has not been received, yet whether an on-chain transaction has been confirmed is conclusively verifiable.

 ## Auction schedule

 Each dApp has a single, independent auction track.
-When a searcher wins an auction for a dApp, they gain OEV feed update privileges across all dAPIs that the dApp uses.
+When a searcher wins an auction for a dApp, they gain OEV feed update privileges across all [dAPIs](../../glossary.md#dapi) that the dApp uses.
 Therefore, this section describes the schedule of a single auction track, which covers all OEV opportunities of a dApp.

 Auctions take a fixed amount of time, happen periodically, and are packed tightly.